wwwaiser/real-estate-map-project/week-08.md

      - **Mapbox GL**: Explain how you use Mapbox GL, including how tilesets were created and hosted on Mapbox Studio.
 Include links to the Mapbox documentation for further reading.
      - **GraphQL and Apollo Client**: Share why you chose GraphQL, its benefits, and how Apollo Client aids in your development process.
      - **Azure Data API**: Mention using the Data API builder for Azure Databases as a GraphQL server, enhancing the backend functionality.
+     - **Google API**: Mention what google APIs you use for geocoding and street view, add links to documentation

 ### **The Importance of a Good README**